Are you licensed?

 Q. Do you inspect the chimney?

 Yes, as part of the home inspection process we will visually assess the chimney and fireplace as accessible.
 We’re predominately looking for signs of moisture issues from the bottom at the firebox, from the top of the chimney, and around the chimney from inside the attic/crawlspace (see FAQs regarding roof and crawlspace areas above).
-If you need an inspection of the chimney only, we highly recommend Chimney Champions for that service!

 Q: Is HVAC efficiency, power, and balance checked?